F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 Yes you can continue using the waf in route annotations.
 ### Can we configure allowSourceRange using route annotations?
 Yes you can continue using the allowSourceRange in route annotations.
+### Can we configure rewriteAppRoot using route annotations?
+Yes you can continue using the rewriteAppRoot in route annotations.
 ### Any changes in RBAC?
 No.
 ### How do I use policy CR with routes?